AdS to dS phase transition mediated by thermalon in Einstein-Gauss-Bonnet gravity from Renyi statistics: Conclusion

 The interesting result in this work is that the non-extensive parameter, $\alpha$ does play the role as the additional order parameter of the thermalon phase transition.
-The signs of the $\alpha$ parameter affect to the phase transition at the critical value of the Gauss-Bonnet coupling as shown in the section \ref{s3}.
-Interestingly, the consideration of alternative statistics expose several interesting features of the gravitational phase transitions.
-In addition, a further study of this work might useful for theoretical constraint of the non-extensive, $\alpha$ of the R\'{e}nyi entropy where this parameter is quite difficult to find the physical range of the values.
-Therefore, an extensive analysis of more realistic gravitational phase transition will be helpful and useful to examine more detail properties of the R\'{e}nyi statistics.
+The signs of the $\alpha$ parameter affect the phase transition at the critical value of the Gauss-Bonnet coupling as shown in the section \ref{s3}.
+Interestingly, the consideration of alternative statistics exposes several interesting features of the gravitational phase transitions.
+In this work, we found that the positive non-extensive parameter, $\alpha>0$ of the R\'{e}nyi thermodynamics enhances the maximum temperature of the thermalon whereas the negative $\alpha<0$ reduces the maximum thermalon temperature compared to the standard statistics in the literature.
+Since this work is a toy model of the gravitational phase transition in the vacuum of the higher-order gravity, therefore a further study of this work might use for the more physical constraint of the non-extensive, $\alpha$ of the R\'{e}nyi entropy where this parameter is quite difficult to find the physical range of the values.
+Therefore, an extensive analysis of a more realistic gravitational phase transition will be plausible in studying more detailed properties of the R\'{e}nyi statistics.
 As the results of this study, our results are compatible with the claim that the gravitational AdS to dS phase transition is a generic transition mechanism of the theories of higher-order gravity with the positive values of the non-extensive parameter, $\alpha$ from the R\'{e}nyi thermodynamics.

-Moreover, an addition of the matter fields will be useful to gain a better understanding of the transition between the AdS/CFT correspondence to its dS/CFT counterpart.
+Moreover, an addition of the matter fields is worth investigating to gain a better understanding of the transition between the AdS/CFT correspondence to its dS/CFT counterpart.
 In particular, some higher spin fields in string theory would yield rich phenomena and new interesting features of the gravitational phase transition.
+In our present study, the EGB bulk action has a well-defined $4D$ dual boundary theory.
+Therefore, it is expected that by using HEE approach via the RT formalism, we can observe the same type of phase transitions.
+The difference is that for the dS path, we need to use a different modified version of HEE, see for example \cite{Hubeny:2007xt}.
+In summary, we can extend the present work by calculating HEE and thus the implementation can be considered as an alternative method to study the phase transitions.

-\acknowledgments P. Channuie acknowledged the Mid-Cereer Research Grant 2020 from National Research Council of Thailand under a contract No. NFS6400117.
+\acknowledgments D. Samart is supported by the Fundamental Fund 2565 of Khon Kaen University and DS has received funding support from the National Science, Research and Innovation Fund.
+P. Channuie acknowledges the Mid-Career Research Grant 2020 from National Research Council of Thailand (NRCT5-RSA63019-03).
+This work is partially funded by the Thailand Science Research and Innovation (TSRI) under the Program Management Unit (PMUB) with grant No.B05F650021.